German sports body condemns vandalism of Jewish memorial

 Plexiglas figurines of track and field athlete Lilli Henoch and gymnasts Alfred and Gustav Felix Flatow were destroyed on Monday night or the early hours of Tuesday morning.
 The figure of Walther Bensemann, one of the founders of the German soccer federation (DFB), was already damaged in the previous weeks, when the Flatow cousins’ memorial had been targeted with anti-Semitic graffiti.

 “We condemn the devious attacks on the important memorials to our sports comrades Lilli Henoch, Alfred and Gustav Felix Flatow, and Walther Bensemann.
-We also stand in solidarity with our members associations the DFB and Makkabi Germany, and all those who actively promote the values of sport,” Hörmann said.
+We also stand in solidarity with our member associations the DFB and Makkabi Germany, and all those who actively promote the values of sport,” Hörmann said.

-The exhibition focused on Jewish stars in German sport until 1933 – when the Nazis began persecuting Jews – and beyond, as the Nazis also exploited some of the athletes to avoid a threatened boycott of the 1936 Olympic Games in Berlin.
+The traveling exhibition focused on Jewish stars in German sport until 1933 – when the Nazis began persecuting Jews – and beyond, as the Nazis also exploited some of the athletes to avoid a threatened boycott of the 1936 Olympic Games in Berlin.

 “The willful destruction of the figures in this important exhibition has stunned us,” said Bochum mayor Thomas Eiskirch, who had opened the exhibition on Oct.
 7. “It’s the limit.
 Bochum was and remains a cosmopolitan and tolerant city in which the culture of remembrance will always have its place.”